 One of the heavy harpies notices their quarry escaping, and makes a failed grab for the back of his shirt with a flabby claw.
 The rest of the crowd stands motionless, but I know the indecision will only last so long.
 I'm putting myself in a pretty dangerous situation here, really.
-You really don't want to interfere with mob justice in this town, but for some reason this poor idiot's plight seems to have moved me.
-Maybe it's just white male camaraderie, although I can't imagine that helping my defense should things take a wrong turn.
+This guy is a Fucking White Male, who has been deemed Problematic and sentenced to do penance.
+I'm a Fucking White Male too, and if the crowd decides I'm aiding and abetting there's not much I can do to save myself that doesn't involve vehicular homicide.